-Of course, it must be admitted that in so systemizing that the resultant product of St. Thomas differed somewhat from that of Augustines, but the divergence is one of degree and not of kind, and yet in the process he remained true to the basic principles of Augustine although in some cases it was necessary to give fuller expression to them.
+Of course, it must be admitted that in so systemising that the resultant product of St. Thomas differed somewhat from that of Augustines, but the divergence is one of degree and not of kind, and yet in the process he remained true to the basic principles of Augustine although in some cases it was necessary to give fuller expression to them.

-In relation to this it may be a slight exaggeration to say, "And Augustine's philosophy contained nothing of value which was not much better said by St. Thomas, more clearly delineated and defined...."
-Nevertheless, as Gilson puts it,
+In relation to this it may be a slight exaggerating to say, "All Augustine's philosophy contained nothing of value which was not much better said by St. Thomas, more clearly delineated and defined..."
+Revertheless, as Gilson puts it, put it make profoundly."

 It will always be legitimate to attempt the construction of a metaphysics on the basis of the presence in our minds of the idea of God, provided, however, that we do not attempt a deduction a priori with its starting point in God, but an induction a posteriori with its starting point in the content of our conception of God.
-Perhaps it would not be impossible to show that, in this sense, the Thomist method is necessary to bring the Augustinian to a full consciousness of its own nature and legitimate condition of exercise....
+Perhaps it would not be impossible to show that, in this sense, the Thomist method is necessary to bring the Augustinian to a full consciousness of its own nature and legitimate condition of exercise....3 quentit